AlexanderJohr/my-first-vuforia-app/README.md

 # my-first-vuforia-app

-This is our vuforia project
+This is our vuforia project.